 Federal and State Listed Species

 Implementation of the Proposed Action would remove existing vegetation, which consists of agricultural crops and approximately two acres of wooded land.
-Potentially suitable habitat for nine federal and/or state-listed species (Indiana bat, northern long-eared bat, tricolored bat, barn owl, northern harrier, short-eared owl, slender ladies’-tresses, slim-leaved panic grass, and ground pine) is present within the project area and immediate vicinity.
+Potentially suitable habitat for several federal and/or state-listed species is present within the project area and immediate vicinity.
 Determinations of effect for each species are provided below.